arthur-debiasi/e-commerce-challenge/README.md

 ## 📌 Lessons Learned

 - Develop an e-commerce database management application using React.js and Node.js to fulfill business rules requirements.
-- Plan and organize the directory structure.
+- Plan and organize both the directory structure and the fulfillment of the requirements.
 - Implement functionality to upload and manipulate CSV files for updating the MySQL database.

 ## Getting Started